ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Room and Board Costs at Ripon College

-Room and board at Ripon College costs $9,490 a year.
-This includes the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat in the school dining halls.
-Students who do not live on-campus but still want to use the dining facilities can choose to be on a meal plan.
-The cost of board-only is $4,045.
+Room and board at Ripon College costs $10,190 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the school dining halls.
+Students who live off campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of board-only is $4,930.

 Cost of Books at Ripon College

-The total cost of transportation in college can really vary.
-Will you drive, fly, or take public transportation to school?
+The total cost of getting around in college depends on a few key factors.
+Will you take a subway, car or an airplane to get to school?
 Will you need to pay to park on-campus?
 Is the campus easy to get around on foot?
-Do you own a car, or will you need to use public transportation?
-All of these questions can make a big difference in your estimated cost of transportation.
+Do you plan to bring a car or will you need to use public transportation?
+All of these questions can drastically impact your estimated cost of transportation.
 Keeping in mind, first-year students are allowed to park a car on campus.

-A school's location can impact transportation costs.
+A school's location can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, getting around in a city might be expensive, but there may be more trains, busses or affordable flights to actually get to school.
-Ripon Collegeis in a small town setting in Wisconsin, near Milwaukee.
+On the flip side, transportation in a city is sometimes costly, but there may be more trains, busses or low-cost flight options to actually get to school.
+The Ripon College campus is in a town in Wisconsin, not far from Milwaukee.

 Other Costs

-When budgeting for college, be sure to consider the cost of things like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.
+When creating a budget for college, be sure to consider personal expenses, like movies, takeouts, furniture or appliances for your dorm or housing, and essentials like laundry detergent, toothpaste and toilet paper.

-Now, let’s go over all of the costs we've covered, to get a better idea of the actual cost of attending Ripon College.
+Now, let’s do a rundown of all of the costs associated with college, to get a better idea of the actual cost of attending Ripon College.

 Total Cost of Ripon College